andrew/ultimate-awesome/README.md

 - [awesome-ipfs-cn](https://github.com/kenwoodjw/awesome-ipfs-cn) - Awesome-ipfs中文版.
 - [awesome-home-media-server](https://github.com/Kussie/awesome-home-media-server) - This is a carefully compiled list of remarkable projects with the focus on home media.
 - [awesome-livepeer](https://github.com/livepeer/awesome-livepeer) - A community curated list of projects, tutorials, demos, and resources within the Livepeer ecosystem.
-- [awesome-TikZ](https://github.com/maphy-psd/awesome-TikZ) - A curated list of awesome TikZ packages and resources.
 - [awesome-motionbuilder](https://github.com/matthewkapfhammer/awesome-motionbuilder) - A curated list of awesome MotionBuilder resources.
 Inspired by all the awesome-topicName style pages.
 - [awesome-asp-net-core-api](https://github.com/mhmd-azeez/awesome-asp-net-core-api) - A list of tools, technologies, and practices that are useful for building modern ASP.NET Core APIs.
 - [ARM-Guide](https://github.com/mikeroyal/ARM-Guide) - ARM Guide .